MileHacker Logo

 Security Measures

-• Personal Belongings: Keep valuables secure and out of sight.
+• Personal Belongings: Keep valuables safe and hidden sight.
 Avoid displaying expensive jewelry or electronics.

 • Navigation: Familiarize yourself with your route, especially at night.
-Stick to well-lit and populated areas.
+Stick to well-bright and populated areas.

 • Transportation: Use reputable taxis or ride-sharing services.
 Agree on a fare before starting the trip if you use a regular taxi.